Motion picture content rating system: Slovakia

+New content descriptors and icons were added, including ones for sex, nudity (nahota), drugs (zavislost), vulgar language (vulgarismus), violence (nasilie), discrimination (diskriminacia), and fear (strach).

 South Africa

 In South Africa, films are classified by the Film and Publication Board.
 Distributors and exhibitors are legally compelled to comply with the age ratings.
 All broadcasters, cinemas and distributors of DVD/video and computer games must comply with the following: